puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_tags.markdown

 ### Reading Tags in Custom Report Handlers

-Resource tags are available to custom report handlers and out-of-band report processors: Each `Puppet::Resource::Status` object and `Puppet::Util::Log` object has a `tags` key, whose value is an array containing every tag for the resource in question.
+Resource tags are available to custom report handlers and out-of-band report processors: Each `Puppet::Resource::Status` object and `Puppet::Util::Log` object has a `tags` key whose value is an array containing every tag for the resource in question.
 See the following pages for more info:

 * [Processing Reports][reports]
 * [Report Format 2][report_format_2] (the report format used by Puppet 2.7)